Nekzus/manakz/README.md

 2. Option accept all prompts.
 3. Open the project in Visual Studio Code.
 4. Install project dependencies if they are not already installed.
-5. Start the development server using the appropriate package manager (npm, pnpm, or yarn).
+5. Start the development server using the appropriate package manager (npm, pnpm, yarn or bun).
 6. Release common development ports if they are in use.

 ### Automatic Mode